gemarcano/SWEN-Fuzzer/docs/README.txt

    -> fuzzer.apps

    		- CLIParser.java : Command-line Interface Parser
-   		- CLIParserTest.java
+   		- CLIParserTest.java : Tester for CLIParser
-   		- ExecuteVectors.java
+   		- ExecuteVectors.java : Class to execute a list of vectors
    		- fuzzer.java : The main program
         - InputDiscovery.java : Class that discovers various inputs on a webpage
-        - InputManipulation.java
+        - InputManipulation.java : Class for generating inputs
         - PageLogin.java : Handles logging in to webpages
-        - PageLoginTest.java
+        - PageLoginTest.java : Tester for PageLogin
-        - SensitiveDataSearch.java
+        - SensitiveDataSearch.java : Identifies sensitive data

    -> fuzzer.apps.VVector

-   		- BufferOverflowVector.java
+   		- BufferOverflowVector.java : Vector to test for buffer overflow
-   		- BufferOverflowVectorTest.java
+   		- BufferOverflowVectorTest.java : Tester for buffer overflow
-   		- SanitizationVector.java
+   		- SanitizationVector.java : Vector to test for input sanitization
-   		- SanitizationVectorTest.java
+   		- SanitizationVectorTest.java : Tester for input sanitization
-   		- VVector.java
+   		- VVector.java : Abstract class for vector testing
-   		- VVectorTest.java
+   		- VVectorTest.java : Abstract class for testing of vectors
-   		- XSS_SQLVector.java
+   		- XSS_SQLVector.java : Vector to test for XSS and SQL Injection
    		- XSS_SQLVectorTest.java

 Installation and Usage